bcmichael/RNMR-Docs/docs/command/full_command.md

 Prerequisites: LOAD HALT

 Description:
 Sets state of specified pulse program flag.
-State may be ON or `OFF`.
+State may be ON or OFF.
 There are 16 flags available.
 ## PPMD
 Set pulse program phase mode